Hanumanth26/EX-2-prompt-engineering-/README.md

 1. Objective
 The goal of this experiment is to examine how various AI models respond to both vague, unstructured prompts and well-crafted, refined prompts across multiple use-case scenarios.
 The study evaluates the responses based on their quality, accuracy, and depth.

-2. Methodology
-The experiment was conducted in the following steps:

-Model Selection: Several AI models were chosen for comparison, including GPT-3.5, GPT-4, BERT, and T5.
+1. Model Selection
+AI models used in the experiment:

+GPT-3.5

+GPT-4

+BERT

+T5

-Prompt Types Defined:
+2. Prompt Types Defined
+Unstructured Prompts:

-Unstructured Prompts: Broad, open-ended, and often ambiguous.
+Broad, open-ended, and often unclear.

+Example: “Tell me about AI.”

+Refined Prompts:

-Refined Prompts: Clear, specific, and purpose-driven.
+Clear, specific, and goal-oriented.

+Example: “What is the difference between supervised and unsupervised learning?”

+3. Scenario-Based Testing
-Scenario-Based Testing: Four key scenarios were used:
+Four real-world test scenarios were selected:

 Technical Explanation